-The Board may want to authorize a review of the funding methods and reserving policies for this Fund.
+- ➤ The results of this valuation reflect a change in the investment return assumption from 4.0% to 3.5% per annum as recommended by Segal and adopted by the Board for the July 1, 2016 valuation. - > The Board should consider authorizing a review of the funding methods and reserving policies for this Fund.
 In particular, the Board may wish to consider a level cost funding approach consistent with that used by the Retirement Plan.